plinde/p10k-segments/README.md

     typeset -g POWERLEVEL9K_TSH_PROFILE_SHOW_ON_COMMAND='tsh|tctl|tsu'
 ```

 (Optional) - Define your last Teleport profile login in a file so you don't need to run `tsh` repeatly.
-Ths is preferreable to an environment variable as it is isn't limited to your current shell.
+This is preferreable to an environment variable as it is isn't limited to your current shell.
 Use a shell alias to wrap your `tsh login` + `tsh-get-current-profile-segment`.

 ```
 function tsh-get-current-profile-segment() {